-- The sparkline option is available for detections that were associated with metrics and had a duration over one-hour.
-For 1-second metrics, a sparkline is available when the duration was over 30-seconds.
+- The sparkline option is available for detections that were associated with metrics.

 Click a related detection to find insight about network, application, and infrastructure problems across multiple detections with shared participants.
 For example, a device identified as an offender is the likely source of an issue, such as a database server sending an excessive number of response errors.
 A device identified as a victim is usually negatively affected by the issue, such as clients experiencing slow or failed database transactions.
 You can view related detection details to determine if the detection events are similar, see which other devices are involved, and to view metric data.

 - The related detections timeline is available if there are detections that share the same victim or offender participants with the current detection.
 Related detections might have occurred before or after the current detection.